 F is for F word.
 Not F word, the F word… the unmentionable F word.
 But in place of the F word… the actual F word, F word is used… that is, the letter F followed by word.
 So that when the F word is used… not the F word, just F word, the F word is understood and no one is offended.

 N is for N word.
 Which must be more offensive than the F word, because the N word… not N word, the unpardonable N word, cannot be spoken of, or sung.
 Unless you’re a rapper.
 So, like little children, the N word… the actual N word, must be referenced by N word (because, y’know… snowflakes might melt).

 But the N word is still the N word.
 For if a word, any word, is nothing but a combination of letters referencing some place, thing, or idea, then the N word… not the real N word, just N word, is just as offensive as the N word… the actual N word.
 That is to say, N word and the N word are one and the same.
 But what’s in a name?

-In an attempt to banish an idea, the intolerant banish the word referencing the idea… in the name of tolerance.
+In an attempt to banish an idea, the intolerant banish the word referencing the idea.
 Yet the idea remains.

-Juliet had it right.
+Juliet was right.
 The Redskins by any other name would still be the Redskins.
 And would still be smelly.

 Merry Christmas in the NFL